sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * Perl community has the best people
         * IMO, of course

-## Is setting up a language server hard to set up in neovim?
+## Is setting up a language server with the neovim hard?
 * really depends on the language server
     * for perl, it's super, super easy
 * also depends on your skill level